pollcrater/chatbot/README.md

 # Seq2seq Chatbot

-tf-seq2seq is a general-purpose encoder-decoder framework for Tensorflow that can be used for Machine Translation, Text Summarization, Conversational Modeling, Image Captioning, and more.
+tf-seq2seq is a general-purpose encoder-decoder framework for Tensorflow that may be used for various tasks such as conversational modelling, image captioning, machine translation, and text summarization.

-We create place holders of input and target (Placeholders: A placeholder is simply a variable that we will assign data to at a later date.
-It allows us to create our operations and build our computation graph, without needing the data.
+We create place holders of input and target (Placeholders: A placeholder is merely a variable to which we will subsequently give information.
+Without requiring the data, it enables us to design our computation graph and produce our operations.
 In TensorFlow terminology, we then feed data into the graph through these placeholders.)
 ```python
 # Creating placeholders for the inputs and the targets
 def model_inputs():